What is Nummular Eczema

 In my youth, I liked collecting coins, and in college learned that the fancy word for a coin collector (and I don’t mean bitcoin) is a “numismatist.”
-So when I entered the pediatric residency and learned about Nummular Eczema, I felt pretty cool knowing that nummular eczema probably had something to do with coins.
-“Nummular” in Latin means “coin-like.”
+So when I entered the pediatric residency and learned about Nummular Eczema, I felt pretty cool knowing that nummular Eczema probably had something to do with coins.

-So with nummular eczema (also known as nummular dermatitis), you get round lesions that pop up in seemingly random places that are quite itchy and can be covered in crusts.
+So with nummular eczema also known as nummular dermatitis or discoid eczema, is a common type of eczema, you get round lesions that pop up in seemingly random places that are quite itchy and can be covered in crusts.
 Many people affected by this condition come to the office concerned that they have ringworm.

 The exact cause of nummular eczema is unknown but likely has to do with skin barrier dysfunction which can lead one to have an over-exuberant inflammatory response to any number of environmental irritants.